 The "Final Payment Date" for each Class is the latest date by which it will be paid in full and will retire.
-Except in the case of a Guaranteed Maturity Class, we calculate Final Payment Dates using highly conservative assumptions, and the actual retirement of any Class could occur significantly earlier than its Final Payment Date.
+We calculate Final Payment Dates using highly conservative assumptions, and the actual retirement of any Class could occur significantly earlier than its Final Payment Date.